ecmatonix/starter-website-lite/README.md

 That's it, now the starting template is ready for work.
 ## HTML Linter
 The HTML linter can be started using the command line (`$ npm run lint:html`).
 In addition, checking of HTML code is performed in the "pre-commit" hook.
+## CSS Linter
+The CSS linter can be started using the command line (`$ npm run lint:css`).
+In addition, checking of HTML code is performed in the "pre-commit" hook.
 ## Check commit message
 Checking a commit message is done using the commitlint module.
 Rules for validation correspond to [conventional commit](https://www.conventionalcommits.org) specification.